UBCAgroBot/navigation-2019-2023/README.md

 ## Denoising and Smoothing
-Next, we need to denoise the resulting mask (which is a binary image contains the crop rows).
+Next, we need to denoise the resulting mask (which is a binary image containing the crop rows).
 To do this, we perform gaussian blurring following by multiple iterations of dilation.
 Here is the resulting mask after dilation:

 ![](/Demo/denoising.png)